Hello Planning Mashers!

 - The heat of the moment

-The idea is that you’re drawing in pen so no redos, and the time limit pushes you to go with the first idea that pops into your mind.
+The idea is that you’re drawing in pen, so there are no redos, and the time limit pushes you to go with the first idea that pops into your mind.

-These are some of the drills we talked about and you can get them in our Resources Vault under the section “Miscellaneous”
+These are some of the drills we talked about, and you can get them in our Resources Vault under the section “Doodling.”